Summer 2020 Newsletter

 This semester has been met with unprecedented circumstances.
 In spite of these challenges, we have much to celebrate.

 Please join us in congratulating the following faculty, alumni, and students on their achievements:

 - Birgit Grund has been promoted to full professor.
 Grund specializes in design and analysis of clinical trials, AIDS research, nonparametric curve estimation, and smoothing methods.
-Recently, she has been serving on a Department of Health and Human Services panel that is responsible for setting treatment guidelines for COVID-19.
+Recently, she has been serving on a National Institutes of Health panel that is responsible for setting treatment guidelines for COVID-19.
 The panel’s work was featured in The New York Times in April.

 - Charles Doss has been promoted to associate professor.
 In recent years, Doss has served as a mentor with the Math Alliance, supporting the study of mathematical sciences by student populations that are typically underrepresented in the field.
 He has also helped the School of Statistics and the Minnesota Center for Financial and Actuarial Mathematics (MCFAM) to organize Run the World, a machine learning summer day camp for high school juniors and seniors.

 - Nate Helwig shares a joint appointment with the School of Statistics and the Department of Psychology and has been promoted to associate professor.
 Helwig’s research on smiles and facial expressions has been featured in mainstream publications, including Science Magazine, Popular Science, The Guardian, and The Daily Mail, among others.
 Additional areas of focus include alcohol consumption trends, climate science, gait and locomotion, neuroscience (EEG and fMRI), self-esteem, and social media trends.